Park City Mountain Resort

-During the ski season, most slopes and lifts are open from 9:00 a.m. to 4:00 p.m.

 History

 The resort was opened on December 21, 1963, as Treasure Mountain by United Park City Mines, the last surviving mining corporation in Park City, and the resort was opened with funds from a federal government program to revive the economically depressed town.
 When it originally opened, it boasted the longest gondola in the United States, as well as, a double chairlift, a J-bar lift, base and summit lodges, and a nine-hole golf course.
 The gondola was a four-passenger Polig-Heckel-Bleichert (PHB, a German aerial ropeway company).
 Its sister lift was built at Sugarloaf in Carrabassett Valley, Maine, after top members of Sugarloaf's management visited Park City's lift.

 When the slopes first opened to the public, a special Skier's Subway was used to transport skiers nearly 2.5 mi into the mountain through the pitch-black Spiro Tunnel on a mine train, where skiers then boarded a mining elevator ("hoist") that lifted them 1750 ft to the surface at the foot of the Thaynes Canyon chair, and from there they had access to the entire mountain.
 Aerial trams once used for hauling ore were converted into chairlifts.
 To this day, more than 1000 mi of old silver-mine workings and tunnels remain beneath the slopes of Park City and neighboring Deer Valley.

-Treasure Mountain's name was changed to the Park City Ski Area for its fourth season of 1966–67; thirty years later, it was renamed Park City Mountain Resort in 1996.
+Treasure Mountain's name was changed to the Park City Ski Area for its fourth season of 1966–67; in 1996, it was renamed Park City Mountain Resort.
 The resort had grown to include eight peaks and nine bowls, with 3300 acre of skiing and sixteen chairlifts.
 The resort has also developed summer activities including an alpine slide, alpine coaster, zip-lines, and several hiking and biking trails.

 A sister ski area, originally known as Park City West and later as Canyons Resort, opened in 1968.
 Deer Valley Resort opened in December 1981, at the site of the former Snow Park (1946–69).